Harshal1803/wordpress-k8s-infra-using-helm/docs/metrics-design.md

 # Metrics Design Document
-This document defines the required production-grade metrics for WordPress, Apache, and Nginx along with their purpose and usage.
+This document defines the required production-grade metrics for WordPress, Nginx along with their purpose and usage.
 These metrics are essential for monitoring performance, reliability, and system health in a real-world deployment.

 ---